Loom Hero Image

 We widened our research scope from instances of death online to the planning for pre and post death.
 We first looked into planning by setting affairs in order which included understanding what assets and possessions could be included in wills.
 This then opened up more questions to what the rights of the deceased are and the risks they may possess.

-Funerals help us pay respects to our loved ones and give us time to process our grief.
-Besides addressing our physical beings and our emotions, we are reliant on loved ones to be responsible for our worldly possessions.
-Writing a will helps to allocate your possessions according to your wishes.
-A will is a process that can begin at any stage of life, although usually begins when one has a larger estate or children to pass it down to.
-The idea is fairly straightforward for physical possessions but what about our digital assets?
 Digital assets is a broad term.
 According to Nolo, “A general rule is that all digital assets that you own and that have a monetary or tangible value will be included in your estate when you die.
 You can use your will to determine who will get such digital assets”.
 These digital assets include for example, funds in PayPal accounts, funds owed to you by an online store like Amazon or Etsy, Bitcoin, digital music or photos that you own and store on your computer's hard drive, or even frequent flyer miles (depending on the policy of the issuing company).
 However, there are some digital assets that will almost certainly not be included.
 These being your email and social media accounts, domains that you've licensed, subscription accounts like Netflix or Spotify, and tax or financial software.
 This realisation introduced an opportunity for designing for the digital lives of the dead.
 What actually happens to our digital presence after we die?
 (Digital presence being defined as assets of sentimental value not included in wills.)
 For example, how would a social media platform know that Grandma had passed on?
 What if Grandma never wrote down her passwords, or what if it was one of 26 different variations that we’ll never crack?
 Furthermore, if we could get into the account, what do we do with the content?

 Our research continued to look into the rights of the deceased, and the privacy and security of their data not transferable in a will.
 We found that for private accounts like social media, “Ownership of those accounts is controlled by the user rules and regulations of the site in question.
 A typical rule is that the site deletes inactive accounts after death, the account exists and is still “owned” by the deceased person”.
-As predicted, the account is still in the name of the deceased and access solely relies on whether they passed on their passwords to a trusted person.
+The account is still in the name of the deceased and access solely relies on whether they passed on their passwords to a trusted person.
 “In the end, it doesn't matter if someone is dead or alive – accessing his or her account without permission is illegal”.
 These ghost accounts are not able to be passed on by legal definition, but neither do they disappear or are disabled immediately.
-This leaves at best, a few months of idle time where no one takes responsibility for the account.
+This leaves at best, a few months of idle time where no one takes responsibility of the account.
 While this is usually not a big deal, the biggest risk we found was identity fraud.
 “Inactive accounts of dead users have been targeted by hackers, and cybersecurity firm NortonLifeLock found that nearly 500 million consumers across 10 countries have been victims of a cybercrime, and 350 million of these crimes took place in 2019 alone”.

 These findings gave us great insight into understanding more about the digital lives of the dead.
 From here, we wanted to inquire further about whether people actually attempted to save their social media accounts, emails or other documented memories, and how they managed all the content of sentimental value.
 The biggest risks seem to come after death when the owner of the accounts can no longer give permission.
 We began to understand how difficult it would be to retrieve that information, especially for death in unforeseen circumstances, and what could legally be done with the data.